 The curve for involvement in only fatal crashes is different from the curve for crash involvement in general.
 Up to BAC 1.0 g/l the rise in rate of crash involvement in general and the rise in rate of involvement in a fatal crash is more or less the same.
 Above this level the rise in rate for fatal crashes is much steeper than the rise in rate for all crashes.
-The relative crash rate for a driver with a BAC of 1.5 g/l is about 22, but his relative crash rate for fatal crashes is more of a crash in the rise blood is about 200 [33].
+The relative crash rate for a driver with a BAC of 1.5 g/l is about 22, but his relative crash rate for fatal crashes with that amount of alcohol in his blood is about 200 [33].
 Thus with increasing BACs not only the rate of a crash increases, but also the severity.